Note: This post is based off data from our 2017 report. For the most up-to-date data, please download the 2021 CMX Community Industry Report.

 Again, your community may end up being a combination of these things, but pick one to start with and optimize that first.

-Communities Have Many Purposes, But Most Popular Is…
+Communities Have Many Purposes, But The Most Popular Is…

 Customer Support or Success.
 In fact, 26% chose it as their most important community value.
-Check out the breakdown below of the other values.
+Check out the breakdown below for all other values.

 On the other side, only a few people chose Internal Engagement (e.g. employee engagement) as their community’s primary value.

 Pro Tip: This value has the potential for enormous growth as companies recognize community as an opportunity to harness employee engagement and knowledge.

 It’s the first step on the journey to proving the business value.
 Once you determine what the purpose is, you’ll be pointed in the right direction for the metrics to measure (and scale) your success.